Wormhole restrictions from quantum energy inequalities: Quantum Energy Inequalities

-The derivation includes integrating out the other spacetime directions and optimizing the bound over the domain $\mathcal{D}$ considering only the set of boosted domains for simplicity.
-The final bound is Lorentz invariant and was derived for massive and massless scalars for an arbitrary number of dimensions.
-The result in position space for massless scalars and four spacetime dimensions is \be \int d^2x^\pm f(x^+,x^-)^2\langle \Tren_{--}\rangle_\psi \geq-\frac{16}{81\pi^2} \left(\int dx^+ (f_+''(x^+))^2\right)^{1/4} \left(\int dx^- (f_-''(x^-))^2\right)^{3/4} \,, \ee where $x^-$ and $x^+$ are the two null directions.
-The bound assumes that the smearing function factorizes as \be f(x^+,x^-)^2=(f_+(x^+))^2 (f_- (x^-))^2 \,. \ee There are a couple of things to note here: First, the bound depends on the derivatives of the smearing function but not in a simple way as the SNEC.
+The derivation includes integrating out the other spacetime directions and optimizing the bound over the domain $\mathcal{D}$, thus considering only the set of boosted domains for simplicity.
+The~final bound is Lorentz invariant and was derived for massive and massless scalars for an arbitrary number of dimensions.
+The~result in position space for massless scalars and four spacetime dimensions is \be \int d^2x^\pm f(x^+,x^-)^2\langle \Tren_{--}\rangle_\psi \geq-\frac{16}{81\pi^2} \left(\int dx^+ (f_+''(x^+))^2\right)^{1/4} \left(\int dx^- (f_-''(x^-))^2\right)^{3/4} \,, \ee where $x^-$ and $x^+$ are the two null directions.
+The~bound assumes that the smearing function factorizes as \be f(x^+,x^-)^2=(f_+(x^+))^2 (f_- (x^-))^2 \,. \ee There are a couple of things to note here: First, the~bound depends on the derivatives of the smearing function but not in a simple way as the SNEC.
 Second, it is state independent and theory independent.
-Ref.~\cite{Fliss:2021phs} derived SNEC from DSNEC by imposing the additional momentum cutoff.
-The DSNEC was recently derived for non-minimally coupled fields \cite{Fliss:2023rzi} although this bound is state-dependent, as is similarly the case for the energy density \cite{Fewster:2007ec} and the effective energy density \cite{Fewster:2018pey}.
+Ref.~\cite{Fliss:2021phs} derived the SNEC from the DSNEC by imposing the additional momentum cutoff.
+The~DSNEC was recently derived for nonminimally coupled fields~\cite{Fliss:2023rzi}, although this bound was found to be state dependent, as~is similarly the case for the energy density~\cite{Fewster:2007ec} and the effective energy density~\cite{Fewster:2018pey}.

-The issue of curvature should be briefly discussed for DSNEC.
-Although there is a way to generalize DSNEC for curved spacetimes, it is unclear how only the null area where we are averaging will be modified in this case.
-Additionally, the general QEI of Eq.~\eqref{eqn:generalQEI} is not generally covariant.
-It could be brought to a covariant form as discussed in Ref.~\cite{Fewster:2007rh} but this requires some care in the choice of coordinates.
-Thus the DSNEC of Eq.~\eqref{eqn:DSNEC} currently makes sense only on Minkowski spacetime or at length scales sufficiently smaller than the curvature scale.
+The issue of curvature should be briefly discussed for the DSNEC.
+Although~there is a way to generalize the DSNEC for curved spacetimes, it is unclear how only the null area where we are averaging will be modified in this case.
+Additionally, the~general QEI of Equation~\eqref{eqn:generalQEI} is not generally covariant.
+It could be brought to a covariant form, as discussed in Ref.~\cite{Fewster:2007rh}, but this requires some care in the choice of coordinates.
+Thus, the DSNEC of Equation~\eqref{eqn:DSNEC} currently makes sense only on Minkowski spacetime or at length scales sufficiently smaller than the curvature~scale.